-The nature of after-divorce care can be quite different from the divorce mediation sessions you may have attended during your separation.
-But the principles remain the same.
-Accredited and experienced family mediators helping you to make the important decisions about the future of your family, the happiness of your children if you have any, and the responsibilities you share with your ex-partner.
+The nature of after-divorce care can be quite different from the divorce mediation sessions you may have attended during your separation, but the principles remain the same.
+Accredited and experienced family mediators help you to make important decisions about the future of your family, the happiness of your children (if you have any), and the responsibilities you share with your ex-partner.

 What is after divorce care?

 This support is available regardless of your former circumstances and our post-divorce care clients include: